Healthiest Foods for Longevity – From Genes to Greens!

 These can be considered some of the healthiest foods for longevity.
 Fortunately most people could easily incorporate these into their diet.
 Some of these will be covered throughout this article, but here are a few extra of these Healthiest Foods for Longevity:

 - Curcumin – This is the active ingredient found in turmeric (an extremely powerful root) and is one of the healthiest substances known.
 Its benefits are far too many to talk about here, and are partly due to its activation of the FOXO3 gene2.
 In order to make full use of its benefits, use a high-quality turmeric root or powder in cooking and for beverages such as tea or turmeric milk.
-Combine with black pepper to enable efficient absorption.
+Combine with black pepper (which contains an active components called ‘piperine’) and a fat source (like in a balanced meal) to enable efficient absorption.

 - Astaxanthin – Astaxanthin is a carotenoid related to the metabolism of vitamin A, and is responsible for the red colour of aquatic creatures such as shrimp and lobster.
 As you might expect, these foods are great sources of astaxanthin.
 So are algae, seaweeds, and other red sea fish such as salmon and trout.
 Astaxanthin has been shown to dramatically increase levels of the FOXO3 gene.
 One study3 conducted on mice even increased these levels by 90%!